kodpe/yahtzee_yams_solver/README.md

 # yahtzee_yams_solver
-Experiment, find the best yams strategy, can make a million games per minute
+find the best yams strategy, can make a million games per minute